-I, , u inderstand that I will receive grade of a X for PHT XYZ, and am
+1,, un iderstand that I will receive grade of a 'X' for PHT XYZ, and am

-required to have successful completion of Smy IDC in order to remain in good standing within the DPT program
+my IDC in order to remain in good standing within the DPT program.

-I,, understand that I will need to complete all aspects of my IDC aulkner University DPT program; otherwise I will be removed from the
+Ι,, υ inderstand that I will need to complete all aspects of my IDC

-successfully in order to continue in the Fa program. ulkner University DPT program; otherwise I will be removed from the
+successfully in order to continue in the Fau program. lkner University DPT program; otherwise I will be removed from the

-program.
+Data

+Student Signature Date

 Date

-Student Signature

-Date

 Faculty Advisor/Course Instructor

 Date

-Director Department of Physical Therapy
+Director, Department of Physical Therapy